ASFHyP3/gis-services/image_server/server_setup.md

 ## Deploy the stack

-CloudFormation template is at https://github.com/ASFHyP3/gis-services/blob/main/image_server/cloudformation.yml and can be deployed either from the command line or the AWS CloudFormation console.
+A CloudFormation template for this project is at https://github.com/ASFHyP3/gis-services/blob/main/image_server/cloudformation.yml and can be deployed either from the command line or the AWS CloudFormation console.

 * Note that the current CloudFormation template referenced in this document is for a single-server configuration.
 To deploy a two-server configuration comprising both a processing and image server, use the template in [this PR](https://github.com/ASFHyP3/gis-services/pull/61).